 EDITOR’S NOTE: Since this article was published, additional research has been conducted that challenge the results of this study.
 Continued research is needed to understand the connection between the appendix and Parkinson’s disease.

-A new study suggests that people who have had their appendix removed are 19-25% less likely to develop Parkinson’s disease (PD).
+A study published in October 2018 suggests that people who have had their appendix removed are 19-25% less likely to develop Parkinson’s disease (PD).
 Researchers looking for a connection between the appendix and PD analyzed medical data from 1.6 million people in Sweden.
 They also looked specifically at those with PD and found that an appendectomy was associated with a delayed onset of the disease by an average of 3.6 years.1,2

 What does the appendix have to do with Parkinson’s?